alibaba/canal/.github/ISSUE_TEMPLATE/feature-request-of-canal.md

 ---

----
-name: Feature Request
-about: Suggest your excellent idea for this project

----

 ## Why you need it?
 <!-- Is your feature request related to a problem?
 Please describe in details  -->